dragoncoder047/blog/markdown/0063_what_s_in_a_game.md

 I have not played any of those games to the point of seeing a resolution to the story.
 Granted, there may not even be a resolution (Minecraft hardly has any lore, and Warframe is said to be in 'perpetual beta'; in both cases the developers are just continuously adding stuff to their game), but even with that, I haven't even gotten out of the exposition in either game.

 Constructing a complete story arc is surprisingly difficult whether it's a videogame backstory or a novel.
 Heck, even getting this very blog post to a sensible conclusion was difficult.
 Nevertheless the general theme of what I've learned with these is that everything including the the environment has to play a role or be otherwise connected to the story in a visible manner for the influence of the story to be the strongest.
+It's the old principle of [Chekhov's gun](https://en.wikipedia.org/wiki/Chekhov%27s_gun) -- if something is displayed prominently - anywhere - and not immediately used, the player *must* come back to it later and use it.
+If it's never used, including it is pointless for the story and potentially confusing to the player.

 The current way I have of presenting lore in the game is via dialog boxes that are styled to look like a Linux `man` page, and all of the items you can pick up in the game have entries in this system -- some are longer than others, but at least for what I have written currently, they only describe the items' functionality in the style of a man page giving hints to how you can use it, and don't really take part in any story.
 There's only eight entries (because there's only eight unique items), and there's not much you can do to tell a full story in eight panels that are presented only when the user asks to look at them by pressing a button -- you could play the whole game and never read a single word of any of them.
 So I definitely need some other way of giving out bits and pieces of the lore.